Scandal | 1998

 The country estate in the film is a mix of two locations.
 The interior is the much-used Wilton House, in the town of Wilton, two and a half miles west of Salisbury on the A30, Wiltshire.
 A veteran of many movies, including Stanley Kubrick’s Barry Lyndon; Ken Russell’s The Music Lovers; The Madness of King George; two Jane Austen adaptations – the 2005 film of Pride And Prejudice and Ang Lee’s Sense And Sensibility; and The Young Victoria,

-The West End nightclub in which Christine Keeler (Joanne Whalley) and Mandy Rice Davies (Bridget Fonda) sample the high life is the Café de Paris, Coventry Street, in London’s West End between Piccadilly Circus and Leicester Square.
+The West End nightclub in which Christine Keeler (Joanne Whalley) and Mandy Rice Davies (Bridget Fonda) sample the high life was the Café de Paris, Coventry Street, in London’s West End between Piccadilly Circus and Leicester Square.

 For the trial scenes, the ‘Old Bailey’ is also a conflation of two locations.
 The courtroom itself is in Shire Hall, High Pavement, Nottingham.